Mouth Ulcers During Pregnancy

-Pregnancy brings many physical changes, but we often don't think about what it means for the mouth.
-One often less discussed side-effect of pregnancy is mouth ulcers - little welt-like spots sometimes referred to as canker sores.
+Pregnancy brings many physical changes, but we don’t often think about what it means for the mouth.
+One under-discussed side effect of pregnancy is mouth ulcers - little welt-like spots sometimes referred to as canker sores.
 These appear on your tongue, lips or inner cheeks and can cause pain and irritation.
 To help you understand why this might be happening and what you can do, we’ve put together the key basics on canker sores in pregnancy.

 Canker sores in pregnancy: Why does it happen?